Time series datasets act as containers for data points. All data points in a dataset share the same type and fields.

 string

-A Universally_unique_identifier (UUID) which uniquely identifies each datapoint.
-IDs are generated in such a way that sorting them lexicographically also means sorting them by their time field.
+A universally unique identifier (UUID) that uniquely identifies each data point.
+IDs are generated so that sorting them lexicographically also sorts them by their time field.

 ingestion_time